creviceapp/creviceapp/docs/index.md

 Crevice4 is multi purpose utility which supports gestures with mouse and keyboard.
 You can use C# language in your customizable userscript file, so there is nothing that can not be done for you.

+You can get
+// todo link to microsoft app store.

+Extract zip file to any location, and click `crevice4.exe`.

 Note: Crevice4 requires Windows 7 or later, and .Net Framework 4.6.1 or later.

 ## Quickstart

-// todo link to microsoft app store.

-Extract zip file to any location, and click `crevice4.exe`.

 After the first execution of the application, you could find `default.csx` in the directory `%APPDATA%\Crevice4`.
 It's the userscript file.
 Please open it with a text editor and take a look through it.